Orientation and Mobility

 The internship usually lasts several months at the end of the program.
 Internships are often done at facilities which provide O&M services to visually impaired people and which cooperate with the university or college program, but most programs can also arrange to have students do their internship at locations which are geographically convenient for the student and/or which offer experiences that the student wishes to acquire.

-ACVREP, AER, and the university programs that AER approves all have a policy of nondiscrimination.
+ACVREP, and the AER-approved university programs all have a policy of nondiscrimination.
 People with disabilities, including those who are blind or visually impaired, are accepted in the AER-approved O&M personnel preparation programs, and graduates who are blind, as well as those who are visually impaired or have other disabilities, have been granted unconditional certification by ACVREP as COMS.

 Which program is best for me?